Samagra-Development/docs/blog/2020-06-18-communication.md

 ---
 id: communication
-title: Whatsapp to IVRS - The Tools Governments Can Use To Communicate With Citizens
+title: WhatsApp to IVRS - The Tools Governments Can Use To Communicate With Citizens
 author: Sukhpreet Sekhon
 author_title: Technology @Samagra
 author_url: https://www.linkedin.com/in/sukhpreetsekhon/